Contact dermatitis is an inflammatory skin condition where your skin reacts to contact with a chemical or something you’re allergic to.

 It’s often possible to diagnose contact dermatitis from your history.
 Your doctor will look at your skin and ask you about your work or activities, particularly in the hours and days before you first noticed the symptoms.

-Your doctor may also refer you to a dermatologist (specialist in skin).
-They may use a patch test – very small amounts of different allergens and irritants on your skin — to find out what your skin’s reacting to.
+Your doctor may also refer you to a dermatologist (a doctor specialising in treating skin problems).
+They may use a patch test — the application of very small amounts of different allergens and irritants on your skin — to find out what your skin is reacting to.

 Irritant contact dermatitis is caused by frequently allowing your bare skin to come into contact with a substance that damages it.
 These include: